Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/2-Forking-and-cloning.md

 **Forking** a repository means creating a personal copy of someone else's project to your account.
 It allows you to freely experiment with changes without affecting the original project.

+Note: do not fork at an organisation level, pick the main repo you wish to work on and fork from there.
+Ideally you would fork the repository you plan to work on into your personal GitHub’s repository, work on the file, commit the changes for review, and when approved the updates would be merged to the main repository and fork will be deleted.

 **Cloning** a repository involves making a local copy of a repository on your computer.
-This allows you to work on the project offline and sync your changes with the GitHub repository.
+This allows you to work on the project offline and sync your changes with the GitHub repository. for tasks such as updating or adding documentation, clone the repository you are adding/making changes to, make the changes locally on your PC, test it looks right, then commit the changes straight away to be reviewed by a fellow company member and aproved to be merged, merge it. you can now see updates made to the online repository.

 ## How to Fork a Repository